This bachelor's program provides exciting opportunities for students interested in mathematics.

 BAM Pathway Admission Requirements

-Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in Graduate Admissions Policies and Bachelor's/Accelerated Master's Degree policies.
-For information specific to this accelerated master's program, see Application Requirements and Deadlines.
+Applicants to all graduate programs at George Mason University must meet the admission standards and application requirements for graduate study as specified in the Graduate Admission Policies and accelerated master's degree policies.

 Accelerated Master's Admission Requirements

-Students already admitted in the BAM Pathway will be admitted to the MEd program, if they have met the following criteria, as verified on the Bachelor’s/Accelerated Master’s Transition form:
+Undergraduate students already admitted to the BAM Pathway will be admitted to the intended master’s program, if they have met the following criteria that will be verified:

 Accelerated Pathway Requirements

-For more detailed information on coursework and timeline requirements, see AP.6.7 Bachelor's/Accelerated Master's Degree policies.
+For more detailed information on coursework and timeline requirements, see AP.6.7 Bachelor's/Accelerated Master's Degree and AP.1.4.4 Graduate Course Enrollment by Undergraduates.